elau1004/Alembic-Branches-Example/README.md

 ## Miscellanous:
-* Once you have initialize the modules, your databse objects are the latest according to the declarative model in `model.py`.
+* Once you have initialize the modules, your database objects are the latest according to the declarative model in `model.py`.
 However, the version tacked in the `alembic_version` table is **not** the latest.
 Therefore, you need to continue to fast forward all the revisions to arrive at each of the modules latest head revision.
 * A sqlite3 database file shall be created in your repository root directory.
 To start over, just delete this file.
 * Try to avoid using "`alembic upgrade heads`".
 You should be specific in apply your changes or you could create a big mess by applying the wrong branch into your environment.
 * The script template does output commented out code that you could edit to enable the checking of CLI parameter passed via "`-x REVISE=`" in the `alembic upgrade` command.
+* You do **not** need to install any package to get `sqlite3`.
 * Do review the sample revision scripts.